 Before I became a wife, stepmom, and mom, I worked as a Child Protection Worker at the Children’s Aid Society (for my American friends, that’s our Child Protective Services).
 As a 24-25 year old, fresh out of school, with no kids, and a very small town/conservative look on the world, I had a lot to learn.

 I was on the Intake team, which means that I did the Child Protection Investigations.

-When someone called in with an concern, I would go out, complete the investigation and then decide whether the concern was warranted and a file needed to be opened.
+When someone called in with a concern, I would go out, complete the investigation and then decide whether the concern was warranted and a file needed to be opened.

-Anyways, after the investigation I would consult with a manager about our next steps
+Anyway, after the investigation I would consult with a manager about our next steps.

 Then I became a stepmom myself and realized just how bullshit that idea is.

 When you live with, interact with, potentially parent and influence kids for up to half of their waking hours, yes you have an opinion.
 And yes, it should be (at the very freakin’ least) considered.

 There are so many opinions about the role that a stepmom should or shouldn’t play in parenting their stepkids.

 The thing is, a lot of these opinions come from people who have never experienced blended family life first hand.